l2beat/l2beat/packages/backend/README.md

 docker exec -it l2beat_postgres psql -U postgres -c 'CREATE DATABASE l2beat_test'
 ```

-If you restart your system running `docker start l2beat_postgres` will bring the database back online.
+If you restart your system running `docker start l2beat_postgres` will bring the database back
+online.

 Alternatively you can simply run `./scripts/start_db.sh` which will always do what's needed.

+To update database schema to the latest version run `yarn dev:migrate`.
+That way you will have the
+lastest schema in your local database.

 ### Third party services